Missing data and bias in physics education research: A case for using multiple imputation: Literature Review

 \subsection{Comparisons of methods for handling missing data in education research}

 \citet{Pampaka2016} compared complete-case analysis to MI for handling missing data using a dataset that originally had large portions of missing data that they were able to fill in with subsequent data collection.
 This design allowed them to compare the results for MI and complete-case analysis of the missing data to the true values for the dataset with no missing data.
 The total dataset included 1,374 students, but complete-case analysis reduced the data to 495 students.
-Students who received an A were three times more likely to provide data than students who received a C, indicating that the data was not MCAR.
+Pampaka and colleagues used a logistic regression to model the probability that students dropped out of the current mathematics course they were enrolled in.
+The model included predictor variables for the mathematics course students took before this course, student's disposition towards math, student's math self-efficacy, and student's grade on the General Certificate of Secondary Education (GCSE) for mathematics.
+Students who received an A on the GCSE were three times more likely to provide data than students who received a C, indicating that the data was not MCAR.
 Both the complete case and MI models provided similar relationships between the variables to those in the true models.
 However, MI produced smaller standard errors than complete-case analysis.
-They concluded that MI provided a much closer approximation of the true values than complete-case analysis. \citet{Cheema2014} used a simulation study and two real datasets to provide guidance for researchers in designing studies to account for sample size, proportion of missing data, method of analysis, and method for handling missing data.
+They concluded that MI provided a much closer approximation of the true values than complete-case analysis.
+Pampaka and colleagues do not discuss why the complete-case analysis and MI provided similar results or the implications of those similarities, nor does their study provide sufficient details for us to make meaningful inferences about the lack of differences. \citet{Cheema2014} used a simulation study and two real datasets to provide guidance for researchers in designing studies to account for sample size, proportion of missing data, method of analysis, and method for handling missing data.
 The analysis compared four methods for handling missing data: multiple imputation, complete-case analysis, mean imputation and maximum likelihood estimation.
+To characterize the quality of the four methods, Cheema used the root mean square error (RMSE).
+RMSE is the standard deviation of the results from the multiple simulations about the mean of the results, and is a measure of the random error introduced by the four methods.
+As such, RMSE does not account for any bias (i.e., systematic error) between the mean of the simulations with missing data and the true values where no data is missing.
 Cheema compared the four analytical methods across three sample sizes and two levels of missingness.
 The two levels of missing data were 1\% to 10\% and 11\% to 20\%; very few studies in the PER literature report such low levels of missing data.
 This design created a decision tree with 24 possibilities.
 Multiple imputation was the most effective method in 15 cases and maximum likelihood estimation in 7 cases.
 Similar to \citet{Pampaka2016}, Cheema found that imputation methods increased the statistical power of the studies with samples less than 200 by large enough amounts to warrant the use of imputation methods.
-These two studies illustrate how MI tends to have greater statistical power than complete-case analysis.
-The trend toward greater statistical power for MI follows from MI using all of the available data and not discarding any data.
-These studies did not identify bias in the results from either complete-case analysis or MI.
+Cheema warned that missing data can bias data sets and inferences drawn from studies using these biased dataset.
+In these cases, he urged researchers to use statistical methods that accounted for that bias.
+However, Cheema did not measure bias introduced by missing data in his study.